jdruid/My-Prompts/README.md

 # My Favorite Prompts

 This is a collection of my favorite prompts.
 Some I use all the time, some I had good success with.

+## Usage

+Look for **keywords** within the prompt to either update or remove based on your personal preferences

+To get the best response, it’s important to focus on some of the key elements below when phrasing your  prompts.

+*Goal - What response do you want?
+*Context - Why do you need what your are asking and who or what is involved?
+*Source - Where or which information sources should be included?
+*Expectations - How will the deliverable be best met?

+Example
+> Generate 3-5 bullet points for a LinkedIn post that reflects a point of view from a technology industry expert.
+Use the latest annual report from Intel and focus on the CEO message.
+Make sure you use simple language, check for spelling errors and include hastags at the end.

 ## Installation

 Copy and paste into your favorite GenAI (Microsoft Copilot or ChatGPT)

-## Usage
-Look for keywords within the prompt to either update or remove based on your personal preferences

 ## Credits